The Amazing Art of Coaching

 Young athletes learn in a variety of manners - one of which is visual.
 Demonstrating an exercise or skill is often crucial to a given athlete's ability to comprehend and reproduce that skill.
 However, the key to this demonstration is the 'relating factor' it has on your athletes.
 Far too often, Trainers and Coaches will demonstrate a skill in a way that their young athletes cannot relate - too fast, for example.
 In one case I have seen, the Trainer enjoyed performing skills at an increased rate as a means of 'showing off' to the athletes he was coaching.
 Nothing positive is gained from this.
 Your athletes may admire you, but you have not shown them anything of value for their skill development.
 In whole-part-whole methods of teaching, you certainly want to show what the skill looks like at high speed and with a flawless technical ability, but then you must break the skill down to its finer points and begin teaching from the foundation.

 Take a piece of paper and write out where you want your athlete(s) to be in 1, 2 or 12 months.
 For example, techniques they should possess, poundage they should be lifting or sporting skills they should have acquired.
 After that, write out how many training sessions or practices you have with your athlete(s) over the next few weeks and begin creating a lesson plan for each session.
-In order for you to take your athlete(s) to X, what steps and skills must be taken now?
+For you to take your athlete(s) to X, what steps and skills must be taken now?
 Create your lesson plans based on a progressive system of development and in keeping with the items listed in this article.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Brian Grasso is the President of Developing Athletics, which is a company dedicated to educating coaches, parents and youth sporting officials throughout the world on the concepts of athletic development.